Published: May 10, 2021

-“James has been very successful in encouraging better oral health in West Yorkshire and creating new jobs and apprenticeship opportunities and we’re delighted to support his expansion plans.”
+“James has been very successful in encouraging better oral health in West Yorkshire.
+He’s creating new jobs and apprenticeship opportunities.
+We’re delighted to support his expansion plans.”

-James said: “I joined Briggate in 2013 as an associate dentist and when the owner put the practice up for sale, I jumped at the chance to buy it from her.
+James said: “I joined Briggate in 2013 as an associate dentist.
+When the owner put the practice up for sale, I jumped at the chance to buy it from her.
 It’s a lovely, friendly practice where staff put patients at ease and we’ve taken this ethos to Langdale.”

 “I’ve been impressed with Unity Trust Bank.
 I like the fact that they help people who help other people.
 Dentistry is a business but we’re also helping people with their teeth and self-esteem.

-Some lenders just see things from a business point of view, but Unity are very supportive of what we’re trying to achieve.
+Some lenders just see things from a business point of view.
+Unity are very supportive of what we’re trying to achieve.
 I also like the personal service they offer.”

 James was introduced to Unity through his broker, Brian Morton of Optimum Commercial, who was pivotal in helping to secure the funding.

-Brian said: “We had been patiently advising James for over year, helping him to overcome challenging complications with the property along with many other legal issues, so we are delighted that our hard work has paid off with this successful acquisition.”
+Brian said: “We had been advising James for over year.
+Our team have helped him to overcome challenging complications with the property along with many other legal issues.
+We are delighted that our hard work has paid off with this successful acquisition.”

 While some dental practices have struggled during the pandemic, James’ teams have been busier than ever.

-He said: “A lot of people are having cosmetic work done because they’ve saved money during lockdown and braces are very on-trend.
+He said: “A lot of people are having cosmetic work done now.
+They’ve saved money during lockdown and braces are very on-trend.